 Despite the Old Town's name, the district has new and trendy areas such as Cowgate and Grassmarket.
 Both of these are popular bar-hopping destinations.
 Great live bands and folk music is best heard in both these areas and the surrounding small alleys and walkways.
-The Royal Mile is also dotted with atmospheric old pubs.
+The Royal Mile is also home to a few atmospheric traditional pubs.

-The seafront area of Leith offers a fashionable, upmarket feel although, like many areas in Edinburgh, the trendy bars and clubs compete with traditional bars and charming old pubs.
+The seafront area of Leith has a contemporary feel, but like many areas in Edinburgh, the trendy bars and clubs compete with charming old pubs.
 After-work watering holes dot the Edinburgh streets of most neighbourhoods as they have done for centuries.
 These popular local haunts are a great place to begin an evening or end a day.

 Become our Edinburgh Travel Expert